dannieRope/Marketing-Sales-Analysis-SQL-and-Power-BI-project/README.md

 - Acceptance rates were highest among the Middle Adult and Old Age groups, at 57% and 30%, respectively, while the Young Adult group had the lowest acceptance rate at 12%.

-- The Middle Income and High Income segments had the highest acceptance rates, with 59% and 39% respectively..
+- The Middle Income and High Income segments had the highest acceptance rates, with 59% and 39% respectively.
 Low Income group has the lowest.

 - Graduate has higher proportion of campaign acceptance (50%) followed by Post Graduate  (38%)and then Under Graduate(11%).